Kanda09/Workshop-Godot/Initiation-Godot.md

 #### Handle enemy collisions

-*Hey, but didn't we already added a collision node ?*
+*Hey, but didn't we already add a collision node ?*

-Yeah, you're right, but we only handled the physical effect of a collision without taking account of the object we collide with or the side effect we would have wanted !
+Yeah, you're right, but we only handled the physical effect of a collision without taking into account the object we collide with or the side effect we would have wanted !

 >!
-If you did not understand my last sentence take a look at the difference between `CharacterBody2D` and `Area2D`.
+If you did not understand my last sentence take a look at the differences between `CharacterBody2D` and `Area2D`.

 ### Player Script